 We’ll start with the Khao San area as you’ve probably already heard about this legendary place.

-Alex Garland, the author of ‘The Beach’ described Khao San as ‘the center of the backpacking universe’.
+Alex Garland, the author of ‘The Beach’ described Khao San as ‘the centre of the backpacking universe’.
 This couldn’t be more accurate!

 Like bees to honey, backpackers can’t help but be enticed by the promise of an unforgettable party!
 Khao San Road is bursting with bars, food vendors, flashing neon signs and if we’re honest, craziness.

 Here you’ll find mainly budget hostels, guesthouses and mid-range hotels.
 The area is great for anyone on a budget due to the cheap food, alcohol and accommodation.
-If you’re travelling solo, you’ll be able to meet people in no time as the place is packed with other backpackers.
+If you’re travelling solo to Bangkok, you’ll be able to meet people in no time as the place is packed with other backpackers.

 However, even if you’re not out partying, you won’t be able to escape the noise.
 That’s why we recommend staying on one of the roads nearby Khao San Road rather than on the actual road itself.
 Don’t expect this to provide you with an authentic Thai experience, though.

 Location #2: Sukhumvit Road – great transport, dining and nightlife

-The area of Sukhumvit has a more relaxed nightlife, centered around sophisticated restaurants and rooftop bars as opposed to travellers dancing on tables.
+The area of Sukhumvit has a more relaxed nightlife, centred around sophisticated restaurants and rooftop bars as opposed to travellers dancing on tables.

 It’s also a great jumping-off point to explore the jam-packed city, thanks to the good connections to the rest of Bangkok through its public transport.
 For example, the Skytrain (BTS) runs along Sukhumvit Road and the Subway (MRT) line crosses it.

 Without even leaving the area, you’ll be treated to great shopping, diverse dining options and excellent bars.
 There’s also plenty of highly rated hotels for all budgets.